One Week in Scotland | Travel Itinerary and Guide

 What better place is there to start this road trip than a day out in Edinburgh, Scotland’s capital city.
 Filled with some of Scotland’s most significant, historical buildings and stories, the capital is a buzzing metropolis that will leave you begging for more.

-Kicking off our epic Scotland road trip in the vibrant, buzzing and historical city of Edinburgh, let’s begin with a sunrise at the cities most prominent attraction, Edinburgh Castle.
+Kicking off our epic Scotland road trip in the vibrant, buzzing and historical city of Edinburgh, let’s begin with a sunrise at one of the Most Famous Landmarks in Edinburgh – the Edinburgh Castle.
 If you walk along the Royal Mile to the foreground of the castle you will be treated to magnificent views over the surrounding city and countryside.

 The castle itself is open from 9.30am on most days, so if you are an early bird you might want to head back into town to grab a bite to eat before returning to learn the fascinating history of the castle.
 We recommend the Hula Juice Bar, which can be found just 5-minutes away at the bottom of Victoria Street.